 Besides hard disk drives and SSDs HDDRIVER supports removable media drives, e.g.

 drives by Syquest, ZIP, JAZ, DVD+RW and DVD-RAM drives.
 Media changes are detected automatically and reliably.
 Media can be ejected by a keystroke (depending on the desktop being used).

 HDDRIVER provides ideal support for memory cards like SD and CF, which are an inexpensive and noiseless alternative to hard disk drives.

 With HDDRIVER it is child's play to exchange data with PCs (Windows XP and newer or Linux) and Macs.
 There is no need for any additional software.
 In combination with MagiC or MiNT exchanging data even works with long filenames (FAT32).
 Additionally, with MiNT and HDDRIVER it is possible to access Linux partitions (ext2).
 HDDRIVER supports both the legacy MBR (Master Boot Record) and the modern UEFI GUID Partition Table (GPT) partitioning scheme.

 For HDDRIVER data security plays an important role.
 The data transferred are optionally verified in order to detect errors when writing data.
 Selected partitions can be write-protected, which is a good protection against viruses and accidential changes.
 Important areas of a drive (root sector and boot sectors) can separately be protected against unintentional changes.
 If a device supports a self-test, it can be triggered by a mouse-click.

-HDDRIVER is not just a mere driver.
+HDDRIVER is more than just a driver.
 Several tools with a modern graphical user interface complete the HDDRIVER distribution.
 Media can be formatted, devices can be configured, and self-tests can be executed.
 Drives can be parked and media ejected, the password-based read/write protection of ZIP/JAZ drives can be configured, and much more.
 Besides the HDDRUTIL tool an ACC and CPX modules provide for conveniently controlling numerous settings, without you having to be a hard disk wizard.